ucsb-cs156-s21/proj-ucsb-courses-search/docs/add-edit-feature.md

 ![Backend coverage report 1](./images/add-edit-feature-backend-coverage-1.png)

 So it turns out we missed something.
-If we follow the missing coverage via `com.ucsb.demonextjsspringtodoapp.controllers > TodoController > updateTodo(String, Long, Todo)`, we'll be greeted by a coverage report of the `TodoController` file.
+If we follow the missing coverage via `edu.ucsb.demonextjsspringtodoapp.controllers > TodoController > updateTodo(String, Long, Todo)`, we'll be greeted by a coverage report of the `TodoController` file.
 If we hover over the yellow line in `updateTodo(String, Long, Todo)`, we should see the following:

 ![Missing coverage](./images/add-edit-feature-backend-coverage-missing-coverage.png)